Threats to Florida Panthers

 Destruction, degradation and fragmentation of habitat are the greatest threats to panther survival.
 In booming south Florida, housing and highway projects continue to slash and shrink precious habitat.
 Occupied and potential panther habitat throughout the Southeast continues to be affected by urbanization, residential development, road construction, conversion to agriculture, mining and mineral exploration and extraction, and lack of land use planning that recognizes panther needs.

 Collisions with motor vehicles are the leading human cause of panther deaths.
 Biologists believe that mortality from vehicles is preventing the cats from expanding their range across the Caloosahatchee River.
-A record 19 panthers were killed by vehicles in 2012, and another 15 in 2013.
+A record 25 panthers were killed by vehicles in 2014.

 Another impediment to panther recovery is the lack of human tolerance for living with a large predator.
 Peoples’ fear that panthers are dangerous to people and livestock complicates efforts to restore panther populations.
 Public support is critical to helping Florida panthers recover and expand back into their historic range.
 Political and social issues will be the most difficult aspects of continued panther recovery, and must be addressed before restoration efforts are initiated.